lukso-network/website-support-center/docs/extension/common-errors.md

 :::

-### "Universal Profile could not be added to the extension"
+## Universal Profile could not be added to the extension

 <div style={{textAlign: 'center'}}>